Microsoft Access Programmer Phoenix, AZ

 What We Did (Fix Plan)

-1. Stabilize The App: Standardized references (DAO/ADO), replaced unsupported ActiveX with native controls, disabled Name AutoCorrect, repaired object corruption, and compiled to ACCDE.
+1. Get it running smoothly The App: Standardized references (DAO/ADO), replaced unsupported ActiveX with native controls, disabled Name AutoCorrect, repaired object corruption, and compiled to ACCDE.
 Added a global error handler with user-friendly messages and logging.

-2. Split & Secure: Split into per-user Front-End (ACCDE) and a Back-End (ACCDB) on the server.
-Implemented a self-update launcher, switched to UNC paths, and added a relink manager with health checks.
-Set Trusted Locations and VBA settings via GPO.
+2. Split & Secure: Split into per-user front-ends (ACCDE) and one back-end (ACCDB) on the server.
+Built a self-update launcher so users always get the latest version, switched to UNC paths, added a relink manager with health checks.
+Set up Trusted Locations via GPO so security prompts stop appearing.

-3. Make It Fast: Indexed foreign keys, replaced DLookups with joined queries, constrained form record sources with WHERE clauses, deferred subform loads, and added a persistent connection to reduce first-hit latency.
-Optimized reports with temp tables and fewer domain aggregates.
+3. Make It Fast: Indexed all the foreign keys, replaced DLookups with proper joins, added WHERE clauses to constrain form record sources, deferred subform loading until needed, and added a persistent connection to cut first-hit delay.
+Got it running smoothly reports using temp tables instead of repeated domain aggregates.

-4. Multi-User Reliability: Tuned record locking (Edited Records only), shortened transactions, added audit fields (CreatedBy/On, ModifiedBy/On) and a lightweight audit log.
+4. Multi-User Reliability: Set record locking to Edited Records only, shortened transactions, added audit fields (CreatedBy/On, ModifiedBy/On) and a simple audit log.

-5. Quality & Continuity: Wrote a roll-back plan, added nightly backup verification, and delivered a runbook (deployment steps, relink instructions, common fixes).
+5. Quality & Continuity: Documented a rollback plan, set up nightly backup verification, and delivered a runbook covering deployment, relink procedures, and common fixes.

 Results (After)